andrewldesousa/FastSS/README.md

 ## FastSummarise
 It is very important to be informed of the latest things happening around our world in different areas of life (medicine, agriculture, science, etc).
 This is why Reddit is a suitable platform to get latest posts on.
 However, it can be tedious to read very long Reddit posts.
 We may want just a summary of the whole post.

-FastSummarise is a project that summarises the latest posts from any subreddit for you.
+FastSummarize is a project that summarises the latest posts from any subreddit for you.
 As an example, the user says:
 <p align="center">
   “Alexa, summarize the latest post in <ins>learningpython</ins>”
   </p>